NikoLewis/TTP-FS--ATTEMPT/stock_app/README.md

 # stock_portfolio_app

 web  based  stock  portfolio  app, for the  purpose  of  this  exercise  a  stock  is  simply  an  asset  that  can  be  bought  or  sold(like  a  house)  at  a  price  that  continuously  rises  and  falls  throughout  the  day.
 Data provided for free by [IEX](https://iextrading.com/developer)IEX.
 View IEX’s [Terms of Use](https://iextrading.com/api-exhibit-a/).”

-##Heroku Deployment
+## Heroku Deployment

-##How to Run App Locally
+## How to Run App Locally
  1. Clone repo
- 2.  use terminal to cd inside repo then use script ### `npm start` to run app in  development mode.
+ 2.  use terminal to cd inside repo then use script ### `npm start` to run app i
- 3. Open [http://localhost:3000](http://localhost:3000) to view app in the browser.
+ 3. Open [http://localhost:3000](http://localhost:8000) to view app in the browser.

-##Technologies Used
+## Technologies Used
-JavaScript
+- JavaScript
-jQuery
+- jQuery
-Psql
+- Psql
-Express
+- Express
-Flexbox
+- Flexbox

 ## Wire Frames:

 ## User Stories:

 - [ ] *1.*  As  a  user  I  want  to  create  a  new  account  with  my  name,  email,  and  password  sothat  I  can  buy  and  trade  stocks.Default  the  user’s  cash  account  balance  to  $5000.00  USD.A  user  can  only  register  once  with  any  given  email.

 - [ ] *2.*  As  a  user  I  want  to  authenticate  via  email  and  password  so  that  I  can  access  myaccount.